Kiranwaghmare123/Interview-preparation/Answer Framing/Technical.md

     Then, explain the concept using an example scenario.
     Finally, summarize the key points.
 ###### Provide Context:
     Inheritance is a fundamental concept in OOP where a class (subclass or child class) inherits properties and behaviors (methods) from another class (superclass or parent class).
     This allows for code reuse and the creation of a hierarchy of classes.
 ###### State Your Answer Clearly:
     Inheritance in OOP allows a subclass to inherit properties and behaviors from a superclass, enabling code reuse and promoting the principle of "is-a" relationships.
     An example of inheritance is a superclass "Vehicle" with properties such as "color" and methods such as "drive()."
-    A subclass "Car" can inherit these properties and methods from the "Vehicle" class while also adding its own unique properties and methods specific to cars, such as "numberOfDoors" and "accelerate()."
+    A subclass "Car" can inherit these properties and methods from the "Vehicle" class while also adding its unique properties and methods specific to cars, such as "numberOfDoors" and "accelerate()."
 ###### Support Your Answer with Evidence:
     In the example of inheritance, the "Car" class inherits the "color" property and "drive()" method from the "Vehicle" class.
     This allows instances of the "Car" class to access and use these properties and methods without needing to redefine them.
 ###### Address All Aspects of the Question:
     Explained the concept of inheritance in OOP and provided an example scenario to illustrate how it works.
 ###### Be open for Feedback:
     Listen carefully.